OpenRefine/OpenRefine/docs/docs/manual/grelfunctions.md

 ###### now()

 Returns the current time according to your system clock, in the [ISO 8601 extended format](exploring#data-types) (converted to UTC).
-For example, 12:58pm on October 28th 2020 returns [date 2020-10-28T16:58:32Z].
+For example, 10:53am (and 00 seconds) on November 26th 2020 in EST returns [date 2020-11-26T15:53:00Z].

 ###### toDate(o, b monthFirst, s format1, s format2, ...)